Technical Protocol

 Waiting for hardware sync...

-warning Important: Shizuku must be restarted after a reboot
+warning Important: External Shizuku may need restart after a reboot